Amended Medical Aid Regulations

 But what do these amended medical aid regulations mean for the medical aid member in South Africa?

-In July 2015, health minister Aron Motsoaledi published draft regulations to the Act, proposing amendments to Regulation 8, laying out the prescribed minimum benefits medical aids are required to pay.
+In July 2015, health minister Aron Motsoaledi published draft amended medical aid regulations to the Act.
+He proposed amendments to Regulation 8, laying out the prescribed minimum benefits medical aids must pay.
 The idea is to ensure that all registered healthcare providers subscribe to a regulated tariff.

 No Co-Payments for Members

 The Prescribed Minimum Benefits (PMBs) include nearly 300 serious health conditions, emergency conditions as well as chronic diseases.
 Medical Schemes have to pay in full and without any co-payment from members.
-These amendments to Regulation 8 have been brought about to offer maximum protection to medical aid members so that when they do face health care issues, they aren’t faced with a financial predicament.
+These amendments to Regulation 8 offer maximum protection to medical aid members.
+That is so that when they do face health care issues, they don’t land in a financial predicament.

 The Act, implemented by the CMS, was introduced to provide medical scheme members with access to quality care.
 The Medical Schemes have to ensure that their members receive uninterrupted treatment and care for PMB conditions, without co-payments.
 Medical Aids will manage costs through the appointment of designated service providers (DSPs).
-These service providers will provide services at a rate which has been negotiated.
+These service providers will provide services at a set rate.

 (i) in respect of any service rendered by a health care professional who is registered with the Health Professions Council of South Africa, medical schemes are liable for payment for services in accordance with the billing rules and the tariff codes of the 2006 NHRPL tariffs published by the Council….

 (ii) schemes may discuss alternative fees with any provider of any relevant health service for which no co-payment is payable by a medical aid member